 - Participation in peer review processes, giving constructive feedback to others and addressing feedback received yourself in a positive manner

-- Self-disciplined approach, managing the priorities of the work assigned to you carefully to make the projects succeed
+- Managing the priorities of the work assigned to you carefully to make the projects succeed

 - You may be asked to open source some of the code that you write, depending on which projects you are working on (Familiarity with up-streaming would be useful, but not essential)